rricharz/Tek4010/README.md

 This [video of a tek4010 demo](https://youtu.be/tmy7dx_8fAM) was generated using [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder).

-There is no hardcopy mode, but you can make screen snapshots using "scrot", or screen videos using [simplescreenrecorder](https://www.maartenbaert.be/simplescreenrecorder).

 If you want to make an installation on Windows or OSX, first install Virtualbox and Ubuntu on your system.
 Here are examples of guides for [OSX](https://www.dev2qa.com/how-to-install-ubuntu-on-virtualbox-mac/)